Be Water Wise

 - In case of emergency, know where your master water shut-off valve is located.

 The City approved the Water Conservation Strategy in 2022.
 Providing the community with safe and high-quality drinking water is a top priority for the City of Saskatoon.
-A changing climate and aging water treatment infrastructure are risks to our water system.
+A changing climate and aging water treatment infrastructure are risks to providing water services.
 Water conservation can help ensure that we can meet the community’s water needs in the long term, even with a growing population.